PhoenixTales/phoenix-docs/world/northeast.md

 #### Pre-Alpha World Models

-In v0.56c we can find surface models from january to march 1999.
+In v0.56c we can find surface models from January to March 1999.
 The oldest model of the surface that we have is from January 4.
 Here the area in question looked like this:

 ![Model-04-01-1999](/_img/world/surface-1999-01-04-details.png)